Editor's Note: Welcome to the first installment of "Operational Trust", a new series

 That evaluation may include areas such as:

-• Are products and pricing structured clearly?
+- Are products and pricing structured clearly?

-• Can plans be compared consistently?
+- Can plans and bundles be compared consistently?

-• Are taxes and surcharges transparent?
+- Are taxes and surcharges transparent?

-• Are integrations stable and documented?
+- Are integrations stable and documented?

 These are not theoretical concerns.